knpuniversity/oo/knpu/episode2/one-db-conn-with-property.md

 # Making only one DB Connection with a Property

-I can's stand it any longer.
+I can't stand it any longer.
 The app is small, but our database credentials are already duplicated *and* hidden inside this one class.
 What if we added a second table - like `battle` - and a `BattleLoader` class?
 At this rate, we'd be copying and pasting the database password *there* too.
 Gross.